muratko357/Aid-worker-security-incidents-analysis/README.md

 # Mapping and Analyzing Security Incidents to Enhance the Safety of Humanitarian Aid Workers in High-Risk Areas
 ## 1. Project Overview
-This project enhances the safety of humanitarian aid workers by analyzing security incidents where they were killed, wounded, or kidnapped from 1997 to 2024.
+This project enhances the safety of humanitarian aid workers by analyzing security incidents where they were killed, wounded, or kidnapped since 1997.
 Deliverables include:

 - A three-page interactive **[Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZGFhYWZiZTMtM2FmMi00OTM3LWIzNGQtNGRhODQxMzc3NjZiIiwidCI6IjVlNmFlYmFjLWQ1OGItNGIwYi1iMmE2LTY1YTdjYWMxMGM0NSIsImMiOjl9)** hosted on Power BI Server.
 - A complementary QGIS map visualization (PNG).